rchatterjee/pam-typopw/README.md

 <!-- *For the purpose of the research study, TypTop might not allow login with typos
 until you login successfully 30 times.* -->
-Checkout the new [C++ version of this here](https://github.com/rchatterjee/typtopcpp).
-It is more stable and much faster.
-Prebuild packages are available for many systems.

 ## <a name="install"></a>Install